xarvh/elm-gamepad/README.md

 Important!
 ==========

-Gamepad polling should by synchronised with the browser's animation frame.
+Gamepad polling should be synchronised with the browser's animation frame.

 If you are using [elm-lang/animation-frame](http://package.elm-lang.org/packages/elm-lang/animation-frame/latest) you should remove it, and instead use the `Time` provided by the gamepad port,